determined-ai/determined/webui/react/src/e2e/models/README.md

 ### What playwright POM is missing

 The playwright API approach still loosely defines each component.
-Relying on text can be volitile, so it would be better to use accessibility or `data-testid`.
+Relying on text can be volitile, so it would be better to use accessibility or `data-test`.
 Playwright POM also serves as an API rather than a **model**.

 Our page models are meant to implement the precise structure of a page.
 This allows us to be specific in which components we represent.
 For exmaple, a login page might have different sign in boxes for straightforward authetication and for SSO.
 Or maybe a dashboard page has several tables.
 When we test for "a username input" or "the first row of the table", these models will provide a uniform, specific mechanism to clearly state which component we're using.